nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Dash is a personal planner app which offers unparalleled speed using text-based input.
 It supports both management of tasks and contacts.
-Dash is tailored to the needs of university students, who must keep track of a slew of different deadlines and commitments.
-So long as you're a fast typist, Dash provides a blisteringly quick way to stay on top of your responsibilities using your keyboard.
+Dash is tailored to the needs of university students, who must keep track of a slew of different deadlines, commitments, and contacts.
+So long as you're a fast typist, Dash provides a blisteringly quick way to stay on top of your responsibilities.

 This guide was written to help you set up and start using Dash.
 You can navigate by clicking the table of contents [below](#table-of-contents).
 If you're a new user, the Quick Start guide has all you need to get started.
 If